SteveMcArthur/docpad-plugin-authentication/README.md

 Much of the correct functioning of this plugin depends on the correct configuration on the side of the various services developer consoles.
 In particular, pay attention to URLs.
 Some services do not work well with localhost/127.0.0.1.
 I couldn't get facebook to work on localhost.
 Make sure the domain of your login button is on the same domain that the service returns you to.
 Seems obvious, but in testing I had a login page on 127.0.0.1 and the service was returning me to localhost.
 You will lose your session if you do that - and it may not be obvious why.

-**Don't test in development mode with dynamic pages**
+**Don't test in development mode with live reload**

 To write out any information, such as username, that is returned from the login, you will need to mark the page as dynamic (and install the [clean urls plugin](https://www.npmjs.com/package/docpad-plugin-cleanurls)).
 However, this seems to cause a problem when in development mode and the live reload.
 I don't think this is specific to this plugin, but it means you will end up in a loop of the page regenerating and reloading.
+It's best to just remove the [livereload plugin](https://www.npmjs.com/package/docpad-plugin-livereload).
+Delete it from the package.json file and the node_modules directory.

 **Plugin checks for configured authentication strategies**

 The plugin now checks the configured authentication strategies all have a clientID and clientSecret.
 If not, these strategies are removed and a warning issued through the console.
 If no strategies are configured, a warning will be issued that no pages will be protected by authentication.

 ## Example

-For a working example using twitter, facebook and google, refer to the [My Authentication Website](http://login-stevehome.rhcloud.com)
+For a working example using twitter, facebook, google and github, refer to the [My Authentication Website](http://login-stevehome.rhcloud.com)

 ## License